ntsmk/chatbot-for-internal-member/README.md

 # FAQ Chatbot for internal member

-## System Requirement

-- After logging in as registered user, it allows the user to access /chatbot, otherwise, return 403
-- Under /chatbot, the user can type questions, the chatbot returns the answer

 ## Background

 - I noticed our team lacked a strong internal knowledge base to support new employees.